valantic/vue-template/README.md

 Vue is able to load components asynchronously.
 While this should be used sparingly, since a huge amount of files will also slow down the whole application, it can be used to load big parts which are only used in a very specific an lesser reached part of the application on demand (e.g. the checkout in a shop or an extensive configurator for a certain task).

 In webpack this separate parts of the application are called `chunks`.
-Read more about this practice [here](https://vuejs.org/v2/guide/components.html#Async-Components).
+You can find more about how to use this with Vue components [here](https://vuejs.org/v2/guide/components.html#Async-Components).
+Be also aware, that you can define a specific chunk name by adding a `webpackChunkName` comment.
+This webpack feature is described [here](https://webpack.js.org/api/module-methods/#import-).

 #### Critical CSS